guihecheng/ceph/doc/dev/osd_internals/erasure_coding/ecbackend.rst

 phase process: commit and rollforward.
 The primary sends the log entries with the operation described (see osd_types.h:TransactionInfo::(LocalRollForward|LocalRollBack).
-In the RollBack case, the "commit" includes executing the transaction in place and the "rollfoward" phase simply involves removing any rollback objects we may have created as part of a delete.
-In the RollForward case, we commit the log entry with the LocalRollForward data along with the data of the stripes to be updated in a write-aside object, and the "rollforward" operation takes care of moving the ranges into place and performing any truncates and xattr updates.

-In both cases, once all acting/backfill shards have committed the initial commit, the write is considered complete (we won't roll it back since we'll never get a log from this interval which doesn't contain it).
+In all cases, the "commit" is performed in place, possibly leaving some information required for a rollback in a write-aside object.
+The rollforward phase occurs once all acting set replicas have committed the commit (sorry, overloaded term) and removes the rollback information.

+In the case of overwrites of exsting stripes, the rollback information has the form of a sparse object containing the old values of the overwritten extents populated using clone_range.
+This is essentially a place-holder implementation, in real life, bluestore will have an efficient primitive for this.

-The rollforward part can be delayed as long as we are able to serve any reads on the relevant extents without performing an actual read.
+The rollforward part can be delayed since we report the operation as committed once all replicas have committed.
-(see the next section).
 Currently, whenever we send a write, we also indicate that all previously committed operations should be rolled forward (see ECBackend::try_reads_to_commit).
-If there aren't any in the pipeline when we arrive at the waiting_rollforward queue, we start a dummy write to move things along (see the Pipeline section later on and ECBackend::try_commit_to_rollforwrad).
+If there aren't any in the pipeline when we arrive at the waiting_rollforward queue, we start a dummy write to move things along (see the Pipeline section later on and ECBackend::try_finish_rmw).

 ExtentCache
 -----------

-It's pretty important to be able to pipeline writes on the same object, and we'd like to be able serve reads on a recently written extent without waiting for the write to rollforward.
-For these reasons, there is a cache of extents written by rollforward operations.
-Each extent remains pinned until the operations referring to it are fully rolled forward.
+It's pretty important to be able to pipeline writes on the same object.
+For this reason, there is a cache of extents written by cacheable operations.
+Each extent remains pinned until the operations referring to it are committed.
+The pipeline prevents rmw operations from running until uncacheable transactions (clones, etc) are flushed from the pipeline.

 See ExtentCache.h for a detailed explanation of how the cache states correspond to the higher level invariants about the conditions